-0.3 Planning ahead
+0.8 Planning ahead: 1

-One has to travel a distance of 7500 Km by 4-wheel jeep, over very rough terrain, with no possibility of repairing a tire that becomes ruptured.
+One has to travel a distance of 7,500 Km by 4-wheel jeep, over very rough terrain, with no possibility of repairing a tire that becomes ruptured.
 Suppose one starts with 14 intact tires (the 4, plus 10 spares).
-It is known that on average, tires rupture at the rate of 1 per 5,000 tire-Kms (the mean interval between punctures is 5,000 tire-Kms).
-Assume ruptures occur independently of the of tire position or the distance already driven with the tire (i.e., the sources of failure are purely external).
+It is known that on average, tires rupture at the rate of 1 per 5,000 tire-Kms (the mean interval between ruptures is 5,000 tire-Kms).
+Assume ruptures occur independently of the tire position or the distance already driven with the tire (i.e., the sources of failure are purely external).
 Also, ignore the possibility of multiple failures from a single source, e.g. a short bad section of the trail.
-[Can use R code under Resources to animate this]
+[This R code is a crude replacement for the the java animation that no longer runs]

-Calculate the probability of completing the trip, using the..
+Calculate the probability of completing the trip, using the ...

 - i.
 Poisson Distribution for the number of ruptures. - ii.
 Exact distribution of a sum of distances i.e. of a (fixed) number of 'distance' random variables. - iii.
 Central Limit Theorem to approximate the distribution in ii. - iv.
-Central Limit Theorem to approximate 14 the distribution in i. - v.
+Central Limit Theorem to approximate 19 the distribution in i. - v.
 Random number fns. in R/SAS to simulate intervals between ruptures.

-0.4 A random selection?
+0.9 A random selection?